 Jon and Bridgette purchased the funeral home in July of 2007 and continue the high standard of caring and compassionate service for the families of Cheyenne that was established by Roger and Jane Radomsky and is unequal in this area.

 Amy is a native of Osceola, Nebraska.
 She moved to Cheyenne in 2001.
 Amy graduated from Wayne State College in 2001 with a Bachelor’s Degree in Mortuary Science and also in Business Administration-Management.
 She graduated second in her class at Mid-America College of Funeral Service in Jeffersonville, Indiana.
 Amy was Master Artist of the Pi Sigma Eta Fraternity.
 In 2002, she received her Wyoming Embalmer’s License and is a licensed pre-need consultant.
 She is a member of P.E.O.
 Chapter AQ and Cowgirls of the West.
-She is a Cub Scout Den Leader and serves on the Cheyenne YMCA Learning Center Parent Board.
+She is a Cub Scout Den Leader and Committee Chair.
 Amy and her husband, Ben, have two boys.
-They attend Cheyenne Hills Church and enjoy spending their free time camping.

 Julie joined our staff in June of 2009.
 She has spent over 40 years in Wyoming and brings with her over 20 years of experience as a licensed Funeral Director, Embalmer, and Pre-Need Consultant.
 Julie attended the University of Wyoming and Wayne State College before enrolling at the Commonwealth College of Funeral Service in Houston, Texas, graduating in 1987 in the top of her class.
 She returned home to Laramie where she owned and operated her own funeral home for many years before selling it in 2003.
 Julie also served Albany County as their Coroner, an elected position, for 16 years, retiring in 2004.